ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 at 192.168.1.4:7000 (CA36BEB3CDA5028BDD7B1E1F743929A81E26A5AA)
 ```

-which is promising - it seems to indicated that we are using our directory authority at 192.168.1.4 (the current host).
+which indicates that we are using our directory authority at 192.168.1.4 (the current host).

 ### Setting up a Relay

+To set up the relays, run the following series of commands on each one.

 First, stop any currently running Tor process: